absolunet/docs-node-ioc/src/docs/05_data/04_migrations-and-seeders/en.md

 ## Introduction

 Migrations are mostly used to build your database schema in an incremental, _agile_ approach.
-It allows you to build the schema of your database one table, one column at the time, and ensure that it can evolve over time when you are adding new features that requires your schema to change.
+It allows you to build the schema of your database one table, one column at the time, and ensure that it can evolve when you are adding new features that require your schema to change.

-Seeders, on the other hand, are used to feed your database with data, mostly factoried, fake data, for developing purpose.
+Seeders, on the other hand, are used to feed your database with data, mostly fake data from factories, for developing purposes.
-It helps you quickly create a prototype with hundreds or thousands table entries with a single command.
+It helps you quickly create a prototype with hundreds or thousands of table entries with a single command.
 It also allows you to test the impact of a large database without being in production yet.

 ## Migrations